 \section{Abstract}

 Despite the existence of formal guarantees for learning-based control approaches, the relationship between data and control performance is still poorly understood.
-In this paper, we present a measure to quantify the value of data within the context of a predefined control task.
-Our approach is applicable to a wide variety of unknown nonlinear systems that are to be controlled by a generic learning-based control law.
-We model the unknown component of the system using Gaussian processes, which in turn allows us to directly assess the impact of model uncertainty on control.
-Results obtained in numerical simulations indicate the efficacy of the proposed measure.
+In this paper, we propose a Lyapunov-based measure for quantifying the impact of data on the certifiable control performance.
+By modeling unknown system dynamics through Gaussian processes, we can determine the interrelation between model uncertainty and satisfaction of stability conditions.
+This allows us to directly asses the impact of data on the provable stationary control performance, and thereby the value of the data for the closed-loop system performance.
+Our approach is applicable to a wide variety of unknown nonlinear systems that are to be controlled by a generic learning-based control law, and the results obtained in numerical simulations indicate the efficacy of the proposed measure.